-Carpal tunnel syndrome is a condition brought on by increased pressure or a pinched nerve at the wrist.
+Carpal tunnel syndrome is a condition brought on by increased pressure causing a pinched nerve at the wrist.
 Symptoms may include numbness, tingling, and pain in the arm, hand, and fingers.
 There is a space in the wrist called the carpal tunnel where the median nerve and nine tendons pass from the forearm into the hand.
 Carpal tunnel syndrome happens when pressure builds up from swelling in this tunnel and puts pressure on the nerve.
 When the pressure from the swelling becomes great enough to disturb the way the nerve works, numbness, tingling, and pain may be felt in the hand and fingers.
 Usually the cause is unknown.
-Pressure on the nerve can happen several ways: swelling of the lining of the flexor tendons, called tenosynovitis; joint dislocations, fractures, and arthritis can narrow the tunnel; and keeping the wrist bent for long periods of time.
-There may be a combination of causes.
+Pressure on the nerve can happen several ways, including swelling of the lining of the flexor tendons (called tenosynovitis); joint dislocations, fractures, and arthritis which narrow the tunnel.
+Sometimes just keeping the wrist bent for long periods of time will precipitate carpal tunnel syndrome.

 Symptoms can often be relieved without surgery.
 Identifying and treating medical conditions, changing the patterns of hand use, or keeping the wrist splinted in a straight position may help reduce pressure on the nerve.
 Wearing wrist splints at night may relieve the symptoms that interfere with sleep.
 Anti-inflammatory medication taken by mouth or injected into the carpal tunnel may help relieve the carpal tunnel symptoms.